-In scenario 5 (fifth column in Table 17 and Table 18), a reduction of the average milk-yield per cow in intensive farms is added to the mitigation options in the previous scenarios.
+In scenario 5 (fifth column in Error!
+Reference source not found. and Table 16), a reduction of the average milk-yield per cow on intensive farms is added to the mitigation options in the previous scenarios.
 Such lower milk-yields imply a reduction of the animal feeding, such that GHG emissions are reduced in total by almost 30%, while the herd size declines by less than 7%.
-Figure 20 shows that the changes in herd sizes is largely driven by adjustments on intensive farms, for which more extra mitigation options are included in the scenarios, based on MAC per farm group in Chapter 2 and considerations in Chapter 3 on the impact of livestock density on the likelihood that a farmer would adopt a certain measure.
+Figure 20 shows that the changes in herd size is limited to intensive dairy farms.